carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks.md

 {: .callout}

 > ## Time to Commit!
 > Make sure to commit your changes to GitHub.
+Add your changed files and commit with the following message: "Added Code Chunks"
 {: .checklist}